potassco/clorm/README.rst

 ---

 This is the core component of ASPHelper.
-An ORM provides a high-level interface for inserting to and querying databases.
-A simplified version of this can be applied to getting facts in and out of Clingo.
-The ASPHelper ORM-like interface is based heavily on the well-known Peewee ORM.
+An ORM provides a high-level interface for inserting to, and querying, a database.
+A simplified version of this idea can be applied to getting facts in and out of Clingo.
+The ASPHelper ORM-like interface that is based heavily on the well-known Peewee ORM.

 Quick Start
 -----------